 These breaks may include:

 By integrating sensory breaks into daily routines, ABA therapy helps prevent sensory overload and supports successful engagement in activities.
+Since rest also plays a key role in regulation, our post on autism and sleep shares practical ways to improve sleep patterns in children with ASD.

 Many sensory-related behaviors occur due to difficulty expressing discomfort.
 ABA therapy teaches children alternative communication methods to express their sensory needs effectively.